Hair loss and thinning are becoming common problems nowadays due to stress, pollution, hormonal imbalances, and unhealthy lifestyles.

 5. Ligusticum (Chuan Xiong)

-Chuan Shiong is an herb that has a special place in traditional Chinese medicine.
+Chuan Xiong is an herb that has a special place in traditional Chinese medicine.
 It improves blood circulation and helps remove blockages that hinder hair growth, making it a natural hair healer.

 Benefits for Hair